 Figure 2.
 ESI-TOF mass spectrum of PEG 4450 without IMS separation.
-The isotopic resolution for peaks in the spectrum (inset) demonstrating the sufficient resolving power of the instrument at the collected m/z window.
+The isotopic resolution for peaks in the spectrum (inset) showing the sufficient resolving power of the instrument at the collected m/z window.
 The isotopic resolution permits the determination of the number of charges that each oligomer holds and their charge states distribution in the spectrum.
-As depicted in the Figure above, spectrum contain several charge states ranging from 2+ to 4+ that are due to the attachment of multiple cations (e.g., Na+, K+, and H+) to each PEG oligomer, generating many different ion series in the spectrum.
+Spectrum contains several charge states ranging from 2+ to 4+ that are due to the addition of multiple cations (e.g., Na+, K+, and H+) to each PEG oligomer, generating many different ion series in the spectrum.
 Consequently, the average molecular weight cannot be readily determined.